Syrian government seeks to recapture southwest: foreign minister

 “We seek, initially, to solve this issue in the ways we have got used to working with, which are reconciliations.
 If it does not work, that’s a different conversation,” he told a news conference in Damascus.

-Tehran supports Moscow’s effort to impose Syrian government control over the south, a senior Iranian security official was quoted as saying on Saturday.
+Tehran supports Moscow’s efforts to impose Syrian government control over the south, a senior Iranian security official was quoted as saying on Saturday.

-Moualem also said Damascus had communicated with the U.S.-backed Syrian Democratic Forces (SDF) but no negotiation process had started over the fate of their territory in the north and east.
+Moualem added that that Damascus had communicated with the U.S.-backed Syrian Democratic Forces but no negotiation process had started over the fate of their territory in the north and east.

 He said Raqqa city, which the Kurdish-led SDF militias seized from Islamic State with U.S. support, “must be rebuilt and liberated” from any foreign presence.